Home > Manage Investments > Working with a Registered Investment Advisor > How to Choose an Investment Advisor > Advisor Compensation

 - If your registered investment advisor earns a salary, then the cost of their compensation is built into the products you buy.

 - Some investment advisors charge a fee, or commission, for each trade.

-- If your investment advisor sells mutual funds, their firm may receive a trailing commission from the mutual fund company while you hold the fund.
+- If your investment advisor sells mutual funds, their firm may have additional fees and charges.
 Some mutual fund charges are built into the cost of the product.
 Be sure to ask about these charges and take the time to understand them before you invest.

 - Portfolio managers, and many advisors at full-service firms who work with higher net worth investors, charge a fee based on a percentage of the portfolio’s value.
 The time to negotiate this fee is at the beginning of the client-advisor relationship.

 - Advisors who charge an hourly rate, like fee-for-service financial planners, may or may not be licensed to sell investment products.
 Be sure to check to see if they are registered.